Eco-Friendly Takeaway Food Packaging Solutions for Cloud Kitchens in India.

 Versatile Form Factors: From single-compartment bowls to 9-compartment thalis, it caters to every portion size and menu style.

-Neutral Aesthetic: Its natural beige tone complements branded stickers or prints, amplifying your kitchen's eco-credentials.
+Neutral Aesthetic: The natural beige tone complements branded stickers or prints, reinforcing your kitchen's sustainability credentials.

-Below, we map India's most-ordered items to ideal sugarcane bagasse SKUS, which ensure heat retention, portion control, and leak-proof delivery.
+Below, we map India's most-ordered items to ideal sugarcane bagasse SKUs that ensure heat retention, portion control, and leak-proof delivery.

 Dish | Monthly Orders (Est.) | Recommended Bagasse SKU | Key Benefits |